How much does a mortgage broker bond cost in Washington?

 The Washington State Securities Division requires mortgage broker-dealers to post $100,000 surety bonds.
 Mortgage brokers and independent contractor mortgage brokers must post surety bonds in amounts between $20,000 and $60,000.
 Applicants should verify their required bond amount with the state prior to bonding.

-These bonds require underwriting consideration, so the price you’ll pay for your bond depends not only on your required bond amount but also on a review of your personal credit report.
-The best way to find out exactly how much you’ll pay for your Washington surety bond is to request your free bond quote now!
+These bonds require underwriting consideration, so the price you’ll pay for your bond depends not only on your required bond amount but also on a review of your application.
+The cost of these bonds starts at 1% of the total bond amount for applicants considered to be highly qualified.

 Mortgage Broker-Dealer Bonds